Konstantin-Bakalov/GoGamers/README.md

 - Create, edit, delete, view games
 - Leave and rate comments (likes and dislikes shown)

+## Tech Stack

+**Client:** React, MaterialUI, Typescript, CSS

+**Server:** PostgreSQL, Node, Express, Typescript, JWT, Objection.js, Zod, Knex

+**Others:** Prettier, ESLint

+## Deployment on AWS

+The client is deployed on an EC2 instance with a SSL certificate.
+The server runs on CloudFront.
+Images and videos are stored in S3.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file